QuTech-Delft/cQASM-spec/README.md

 the cQASM language specification was needed to parse or interpret a file, the effect of which being that every implementation using cQASM was essentially using its own dialect of cQASM.

+Normally, the primitives supported by some target are defined in either a regular `include` file or in the prelude, the latter being a file that is automatically included by libqasm before the first line of the toplevel cQASM file is even read.
+The prelude and include path are configurable using libqasm's API, allowing target-specific context to be provided similar to how this was done in the 1.x API, except via more cQASM files rather than via API calls.

 Like cQASM 1.x, the language is statically typed, with quite a strict system that supports only basic type coercion.
 Also like cQASM 1.x, 2.0 provides a